MaWiMa/CCS/en/Changing_Canadian_Schools-001.md

 sections: Philosophical, Legal and Historical Overview; Parent and Self-Advocacy; and Innovations and Practical Applications.
 Chapters have the following titles and authors:
 "Changing Special Education Practice: Law, Advocacy and Innovation" (Gordon L. Porter and Diane Richler);
 "Inclusive Education as Social Policy" (Diane Richler);
 "Education: A System of Social Disempowerment" (Marcia H. Rioux);
-"Access to Equality in Education: The Power of Parents” (S. Dulcie McCallum);
+"Access to Equality in Education: The Power of Parents" (S. Dulcie McCallum);
 "Principles of Change: A Parent's Perspective on the Education System" (David Jory);
-"The Road to Inclusion: One Family's Story” (Alene Steinbach);
+"The Road to Inclusion: One Family's Story" (Alene Steinbach);
 "A Will To Learn: The Experiences of a Self-Advocate in the Education System" (Marcia Marcaccio);
 "The Methods and Resource Teacher: A Collaborative Consultant Model" (Gordon L. Porter);
 "Leading the Way: The Role of School Administrators in Integration" (Darlene E. Perner);
 "The Role of the classroom Teacher" (Margaret Murray);
 "Implementing Multi-Level Instruction: Strategies for Classroom Teachers" (Jean Collicott);
 "Problem Solving Teams: A Thirty-Minute Peer-Helping Model" (Gordon L. Porter et al.);
 "Student to Student: Curriculum and the Development of Peer Relationships" (Julie Stone and Charlotte Campbell);
 "Beyond Behaviour: A Case of Social Intervention Strategies for a Student with Challenging Behaviours" (Brian Kelly and Jeff den Otter);
 "On Campus: Integrated Post-Secondary Education" (Melanie Panitch).
 (80 references) (DB)

 [Copy of the originalpage](/copies-from-original/CCS001.png)|[complete copy of Changing Canadian Schools](/copies-from-original/BestCopy_Changing_Canadian_Schools_Perspectives_on_Disability_and_Inclusion.pdf)|[next page](Changing_Canadian_Schools-002)|[all pages of the transscript] (/pages/en/)